Here’s what’s included in this Ultimate Guide On How To Lose Weight Without Exercise post:

 Lower your intake of simple carbs like bread and rice and replace with healthier carbs like:

-- Chickpeas (Here’s a tasty Curried Garbanzo Beans recipe that helped me lose my first 10 lbs.)
+- Chickpeas (Here’s a tasty garbanzo bean recipe that helped me lose my first 10 lbs.)

 - Kidney Beans